Mark So

-Mark So (born June 14, 1978 in Syracuse, NY) is an American experimental composer and performer living in Los Angeles.
+Mark So (born June 14, 1978, in Syracuse, NY) is an American experimental composer and performer living in Los Angeles.
 His works, numbering over 800 (including a group of about 300 concerning poems of John Ashbery), are mostly text-based and influenced by New York School aesthetics, Fluxus, and the Wandelweiser composers collective.

+Work

-His work has been described as using disparate media to explore ordinary situations in various open frames of perception and action, typically proceeding through simple methods of recording/transcription/reading, as well as changing experiences of silence.
+So's work has been described as using disparate media to explore ordinary situations in various open frames of perception and action, typically proceeding through simple methods of recording/transcription/reading, as well as changing experiences of silence.
 As critic Petra Hedler notes, "Mark So strongly embraces the phenomenon of the just barely audible, taking up a broad palette of sound-producing devices (including glasses, stones)."
 Artist/writer Madison Brookshire elaborates:

 there are not just sounds and silences, the sounds are stretched over the silence, just barely there.
 They do not supersede the silence; they are parallel to it, moving along with it.
 And at times, impossibly, even the silence itself can be stretched too thin.
 The piece breaks and you are simply, profoundly in the room or in the environment.
 The tightrope snaps and you can no longer pretend to float above or beyond the world.
 There are often moments of great beauty in a So piece, but there are never moments of transcendence.

 Drawing a contrast with composer John Cage, he continues:

 Cage made it his project to reveal that music could be any sounds in any order.
 This involves an equivalence—one thing is like another—that negates value judgment.
 So goes further: any sounds in any order, but instead of an equivalence between them, there is a radical disparity.
 Cage famously made an enemy of harmony, but in a sense, he used silence in all of his pieces after 4′33″ as a kind of harmony—the sounds of the environment always “fit” inside a Cage piece.
 In So, the silences are dissonant.
 There are layers of silence and they are in contrast if not outright contest.